makeruniverse/docs/docs/makerblog/blog.md

-Tiny Reflections: The Wins and Lessons from Maker Projects.
+Tiny Observations on the Wins and Lessons from Maker Projects.

 ## 2024